 What is Automated Parking Enforcement?

-By having digital cameras do this work instead of parking patrol officers, it will help free up more officers to tackle important parking challenges around school drop-off and pick-up zones, in front of businesses, residences, during rush hour tow-away times, during seasonal snow parking bans, and street sweeping parking bans.
+It would also enable parking officers to tackle other parking challenges in the future such as around school drop-off and pick-up zones, in front of businesses, at accessible parking spaces, in residential areas, during rush hour tow-away times and during seasonal snow parking bans.

 - To keep roads safe by identifying cars that are blocking sight lines, hydrants, or roadways

 - To ensure customers can access nearby businesses and supports an orderly turnover of stall use

 - To ensure people with mobility challenges can park near their destination

 - To keep traffic flowing by ensuring no-parking zones are clear during rush hour